 Shannon has been in private practice since 2001.
-During that time she has developed a style of working with clients that combines cognitive behavioral, family systems, positive psychology, and trauma focus therapy.
-Her motto is “Meet the client where they are, to help them get where they want to go”.
-She works with adults dealing with mood disorders, substance abuse, eating disorders, trauma, relationship issues and family dynamics.
+During that time, she has developed a style of working with clients that combine cognitive-behavioral, family systems, positive psychology, and trauma focus therapy.
+Her motto is “Meet the client where they are, to help them get where they want to go.”
+She works with adults with mood disorders, substance abuse, eating disorders, trauma, relationship issues, and family dynamics.

 Shannon began her career working with Hope’s Door, a domestic violence shelter in Plano, TX.
 She also worked as the group facilitator for The Road to Recovery, a substance use treatment program.
-Shannon developed the CALM curriculum, which is a 12 week Anger Resolution Program.
+Shannon developed the CALM curriculum, which is a 12-week Anger Resolution Program.
 In 2008, Shannon and The CALM Program were featured in the MTV program True Life: I Need Anger Management.
-The CALM Program was also the recipient of the 2015 Best of Addison Award for Counseling.
-This program has helped many people resolve the underlying issues which contribute to anger, which results in people get angry less often and with less intensity.
+The CALM Program also received 2015 Best of Addison Award for Counseling.
+This program has helped many people resolve the underlying issues which contribute to anger, which results in people getting angry less often and with less intensity.

-Shannon has also developed and facilitated a group for binge eating disorder called “Food for Thought”.
-This is a year-long program helps clients resolve the shame based beliefs which drive disordered eating behavior.
+Shannon has also developed and facilitated a group for binge eating disorders called “Food for Thought.”
+This year-long program helps clients resolve the shame-based beliefs that drive disordered eating behavior.

-Shannon is a sought after speaker and has presented at many local, regional and national conferences.
-She speaks on a multitude of topics including Trauma and Eating Disorders, Anger Resolution, Shame-based Identity, Stress Management, Building Resiliency, and Understanding Narcissistic Abuse.
+Shannon is a sought-after speaker and has presented at many local, regional, and national conferences.
+She speaks on many topics, including Trauma and Eating Disorders, Anger Resolution, Shame-based Identity, Stress Management, Building Resiliency, and Understanding Narcissistic Abuse.
 She provides CEU events for Mental Health Clinicians with the Best Practices CEU series.
-She co-authored the Books of Hope and Healing which are affirmation books covering eating disorders, codependency, trauma recovery, substance abuse recovery, and for friends and family of clients in treatment.
+She co-authored the Books of Hope and Healing, which are affirmation books covering eating disorders, codependency, trauma recovery, substance abuse recovery, and for friends and family of clients in treatment.

-Shannon is the past Secretary and past President of the North Texas Chapter of EAPA (Employee Assistance Professionals Association).
-She currently sits on the Board of Dallas TAAP (Texas Association of Addiction Professionals) as the current President, and will serve as President for the 2019-2020 term.
-Shannon is the 2017 recipient of the Sierra Tucson Gratitude for Giving Humility Award
+Shannon is the past Secretary and President of the North Texas Chapter of EAPA (Employee Assistance Professionals Association).
+She currently sits on the Board of Dallas TAAP (Texas Association of Addiction Professionals) as the current President and will serve as President for the 2019-2020 term.
+Shannon is the 2017 recipient of the Sierra Tucson Gratitude for Giving Humility Award.

-Shannon is a Licensed Professional Counselor Supervisor (LIC # 17152) and has mentored interns since 2008.
-She is a National Certified Counselor and a CART, Certified Anger Resolution Therapist.
+Shannon is a Licensed Professional Counselor Supervisor (LIC # 17152) and has mentored associates since 2008.
+She is a National Certified Counselor and a CART Certified Anger Resolution Therapist.

 License, Certifications & Awards